Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Introduction

 Phylogenetic networks are graphs that model the evolutionary history of a set of taxa, for example different species, which are represented by the leaves of the network.
 Evolutionary events in which lineages merge, such as hybridization or recombination, are represented by so-called \emph{reticulation vertices} that have more than one parent.
 Rooted phylogenetic networks are directed acyclic graphs with a single root, see Figure~\ref{fig:preliminaries}(a).
 However, since the root location is not identifiable under most models~\niels{\cite{gross2018distinguishing,banos2019identifying}}, we consider semi-directed phylogenetic networks here, in which the incoming edges of reticulation vertices are directed, all other edges are undirected and the root is suppressed, see Figure~\ref{fig:preliminaries}(b).
 For formal definitions, see Section~\ref{sec:preliminaries}.

-\leo{Recently, several methods have been developed for reconstructing semi-directed level-1 phylogenetic networks, which are networks in which cycles of the underlying undirected graph are vertex disjoint~\cite{allman2019nanuq,allman2024nanuq+,holtgrefe2024squirrel,solis2016inferring,kong2025inference}, from biological data consisting of gene trees or aligned DNA sequences.
+\leo{Recently, several methods have been developed for reconstructing semi-directed level-1 phylogenetic networks\footnote{\CorrB{In the directed setting, level-1 networks were originally called `galled trees'~\cite{gusfield2003efficient}.}}, which are networks in which cycles of the underlying undirected graph are vertex disjoint, from biological data consisting of gene trees or aligned DNA sequences~\cite{allman2019nanuq,allman2024nanuq+,holtgrefe2024squirrel,solis2016inferring,kong2025inference}.
 Such networks are relevant in practice because they allow for both speciation (divergence) and reticulation (convergence) events to explain the evolutionary relationships between taxa while assuming that reticulation events are (in some sense) isolated~\cite{bapteste2013networks,kong2022classes}.
 However, although some of the methods mentioned above are statistically consistent, i.e. guaranteed to reconstruct the correct network given perfect data, these papers do not discuss how much data is needed.
 In particular, statistically-consistent methods for reconstructing networks from DNA sequences~\cite{holtgrefe2024squirrel,martin2025algebraic} may only be successful when provided sequences that are infinitely long.}

 For phylogenetic trees, data sufficiency (also called \emph{sample complexity}) has been studied for various substitution models, starting with the seminal work in~\cite{erdos1999logs1,erdos1999logs2}, its improvements~\cite{king2003complexity,mossel2004phase,mossel2003impossibility}, variations~\cite{cs1999recovering,cryan2001evolutionary} and generalizations~\cite{warnow2001absolute,zhang2018new}.
 Recently, lower bounds on the sample complexity have also been established under a multi-species coalescent model~\cite{hill2025lower}.
 Typically, such reconstruction methods are \emph{fast converging}~\cite{huson1999disk}, i.e., given lower and upper bounds on edge lengths and a DNA sequence alignment of polynomial size (in the number of taxa), the method recovers the true tree topology with high probability.
 A potential drawback of fast converging methods is that they may rely on known edge length bounds and absence of such bounds might even lead to statistical inconsistencies~\cite{huson1999disk,cs1999recovering,cryan2001evolutionary}.
 Methods that are fast converging without requiring any knowledge of the bounds on edge lengths are called \emph{absolute fast converging}~\cite{warnow2001absolute}.